JohnTerragnoli/ECE383_Lab01/README.md

 **Outputs** tmds, tmdsb

 **Behavior** This module was given to us and nothing was changed.
-However, it is given the RGB values for each pixel, as well as the blank, h_synch, and v_synch signals, which ensures that the picture can be output in DVID bitstreams
+However, it is given the RGB values for each pixel, as well as the blank, h_synch, and v_synch signals, which ensures that the picture can be output in DVID bitstreams.
+Also, notice that in the picture DVID and the OBUFDS were mixed together, since neither of them were touched in the creation process.